From 1 - 10 / 52

 • This document is the first annual report on dissemination and communication activities regarding DTOceanPlus project.

-• This document serves as the technical manual of the alpha version of the system performance and energy yield module, including all the data requirements, main functions, interfaces and all the pertinent technical details.
+• This document serves as the technical manual of the alpha version of the energy delivery module, including all the data requirements, main functions, interfaces and all pertinent technical details.